aws-samples/amazon-opensearch-batch-indexing-with-aws-lambda/README.md

 ### Cloudformation Template

 Deploy the Cloudformation template in eu-east-1 (N.Virginia)
-- In the parameters section configure your Amazon Opensearch cluster domain name, master username and master password - Remember you credentials log in Opensearch Dashboards.
+- In the parameters section configure your Amazon Opensearch cluster domain name, master username and master password - Remember you credentials log in OpenSearch Dashboards.
 - When deployed, in the Outputs section you will find Values that will be used later on.
 - The SamBucket resource is used to deploy the AWS SAM Application.